tonypilz/singleton/README.md

 }                                            // 4)

 void bar() {
-    global::instance<A>()->foo();            // 3) access instance  'a'
+    global::instance<A>()->foo();            // 3) prints "foo"
 }

 ```

 On line `1)` in the example above, instance `a` gets constructed as a regular object and is then on line `2)` made globally accessible.
 Then  on line `3)` instance `a` is accessed by function `bar()` via global access.
-On line `4)` instance `a` gets destructed, and before that happens it gets globally inaccessible due to the destruction of `reg` which is basically as a scoped registration.
+On line `4)` instance `a` gets destructed, and before that happens its made globally inaccessible by the destructor of `reg`.
+In other words `InstanceRegistration` is in effect from its construction until the end of the scope.

 The example above does not cover all aspectes there are to it.
-Not covered were aspects of
+Not covered were
  - [testing](#testing)
  - [delayed access](#delayed-access)
  - [invalid access detection](#invalid-access-detection)
  - [multiple instances of the same type](#multiple-instances-of-the-same-type)
  - [various aspects](#various-aspects)

- which will be discussed below.
+ which will be discussed in the linked sections below.

 # Status
 ## Tested on